Automating DAC8 Reporting: Build vs Buy for CASPs in 2026

 The instinct is to ask "which tool generates the DAC8 XML?"
 That is the last 10% of the problem.
 The report-generation step is largely deterministic once the inputs are correct.
 The work — and the risk — is upstream: getting complete, correctly attributed, correctly aggregated data into the generator.

 A pipeline that automates output but is fed incomplete transaction data produces a report that passes schema validation, files on time, and is wrong.
 That is a data-integrity failure, the highest-frequency DAC8 penalty exposure (see DAC8 penalties).
-Automation that accelerates a defective process just produces defects faster.
+Automation that accelerates a defective process only produces defects faster.

 The three layers, and what automates